modernweb-dev/rocket/packages/cli/demo/docs/index.md

 ### Small

-No overblown tools and frontend frameworks.
+No overblown tools and front-end frameworks.

 ### Fast